fabiohj7/lampiWatch/Courseware/09.2_Building_a_Simple_BTLE_GATT_Service/README.md

 You will see that we are requiring a new file **device_info_service.py**.
 The `__init__` constructs a instance of the service, passing in a Manufacturer Name (`'CWRU'`), a Model Name (`'LAMPI'`) and a Serial Number (`'123456'`) as variables.
 We will create that file shortly.

 Just as in our iBeacon example, we register hanlders for two  events:  `'stateChange'` and `'advertisingStart'`.
-In our handler for `'stateChange'` we are calling `'startAdvertising()'` passing in a friendly service name ('Lampi-Test') a list of Service UUIDs to advertise (with only one element in the list).
+In our handler for `'stateChange'` we are calling `'startAdvertising()'` passing in a friendly service name (`socket.gethostname()` should resolve to your unique LAMPI hostname with the deviceID - e.g., `'LAMPI-b827ebb9372e'`) and a list of Service UUIDs to advertise (with only one element in the list).

 Unlike in our handler example for the iBeacon, our handler for `'advertisingStart'`, calls `setServices()` with our list of Service Objects.
 This makes the services available, allowing BTLE Centrals to connect to the services and interact with their Characteristics.